kexiZeroing/kexiZeroing.github.io/src/blog/learn-from-advent-of-vue.md

 // does trigger change
 state.value = { count: 2 }
 ```

+### Why Vue need to use `.value` to access the ref property?
+The `.value` syntax is used in Vue 3 to access the value of a ref property because refs are designed to be reactive objects rather than simple values.
+When you create a ref, you are actually creating an object with a single property named `value`.
+The `value` property holds the actual value that the ref represents, and any changes to the `value` property trigger reactivity.
+When we access the ref directly, we are accessing the object, not the value.

+When you create a reactive object with `reactive()`, you can access its properties directly using dot notation, without needing to use `.value`.
+This is because reactive objects use JavaScript's built-in getters and setters to intercept property access and modification, allowing Vue to track dependencies and trigger reactivity as needed.

+- `reactive()` only takes objects, NOT JS primitives.
+- `ref()` is calling `reactive()` behind the scenes.
+- `ref()` has a `.value` property for reassigning, `reactive()` does not have this and therefore CANNOT be reassigned.

 ### `defineProps` and compiler macros
 You don't need to import `defineProps` from Vue. `defineProps`, `defineEmits`, and `defineExpose` are **compiler macros** that are compiled away, and they are not actual functions in the Vue package.
 These are just hints for the compiler to create them nicely.